dosipod/SrWiki/Digital-Microphone-Hookup.md

 | VDD | 3V3 | VDD | 3.3V | power don't use 5V!
 | GND | GND | GND | Gnd | ground, 0V

 ESP32 pins in the table are just examples.
 In fact **any** available GPIO can be used for I²S on ESP32.
+SD can also be an input-only pin > 34, while WS and SCK *must* be in/out pins < 34.

 See also &rArr; [Sound setting examples for common microphones](https://github.com/atuline/WLED/wiki/First-Time-Setup#sound-settings-getting-started-with-common-microphones)